-When restrictions allow, the baby and toddler group, SNAAP-EY's, for children with additional needs is immensely popular with families.
-It allows our specialist team to provide advice and support to parents who are often feeling confused and isolated about the future for them and their child.
+During the year we resumed the baby and toddler group, SNAAP-EY's, for children with additional needs.
+This is immensely popular with families and it allows our specialist team to provide advice and support to parents who are often feeling confused and isolated about the future for them and their child.

 The accessible beach hut we lease in Whitstable continues to be a valuable and much appreciated facility by our families.
-Although we have been unable to use it regularly during the year because of Government restrictions, we believe it continues to be an important part in our provision of services.
-We were able to use it for a range of SNAAP activities in the summer and usually offer it to families for a small hire fee which also proves popular during the summer holidays.
+We believe it is an important part in our provision of services and we were able to use it for a range of SNAAP activities in the summer.
+We also offer it to families for a small hire fee which proves popular during the summer holidays.